 The photography field attracts many technology and machines enthusiasts who come with the technicist attention to it.
-I see it as one of the reason for the commercial photography to be seen and used as standard or reference for quality among many people interested in photography (although the debate on preferences between perfectionism and rusticity exist since Ancient Greece and probably even before).
-The other reason is the fact that commercial photography dominate our visual experience wherever we are through publicity.
-Commercial photographers are mostly technicians who create images based on someone else ideas.
-Most of it is technical reproduction and solutions, even the advertise photography in fashion magazines that mimic conceptual fashion photography.
-Depending how alienated the photographer is in this approach to photography he may comes to the conclusion that what goes beyond such technical and commercial standard is poor executed or wrong.
+I see it as one of the reasons for the commercial photography to be seen and used as standard or reference for quality among many people interested in photography (although the debate on preferences between perfectionism and rusticity has existed since Ancient Greece and probably even before).
+The other reason is the fact that commercial photography dominates our visual experience wherever we are through publicity.
+Commercial photographers are mostly technicians who create images based on someone else's ideas.
+Most of it is technical reproduction and solutions, even the advertised photography in fashion magazines that mimic conceptual fashion photography.
+Depending how alienated the photographer is in this approach to photography he may come to the conclusion that what goes beyond such technical and commercial standards is poorly executed or wrong.

-Photography that has other purposes will, or should, use other language.
-The language that fit its message and context and which can be many.
-None of them are better or worst than the other nor more or less correct.
+Photography that has other purposes will, or should, use other languages.
+The language that fits its message and context and which can be many.
+None of them are better or worse than the other nor more or less correct.
 Each of them are only good and bad based on their own context, public and message.

-When I photograph I often stay away from the sensual appeal which Cicero in ancient Rome used to call as the sense corruption, because it works on provoking anxieties.
+When I photograph I often stay away from the sensual appeal, which used to be called as “sense corruption” by Cicero in ancient Rome, because it works on provoking anxieties.
 Instead I like to express my feelings and experiences.
-Technicality is about have control, the technical control of a machine precision appreciated from automated tools, catching our attention for the tool settings and control for the precise control result.
+Technicality is about having control, the technical control of a machine precision appreciated from automated tools, catching our attention for the tool settings and control for the precise control result.
 In order to better express my feelings and experience I rather let this technical control aside, I take the advantage of the manual control which comes with my spontaneous human touch and failure.
 Or even when using automated tools, trust the automated failure as my own human failure with the machine, assuming therefore my sincere experience and adding it to the narrative context where it belongs.

 Brené Brown, who wrote The Gifts of Imperfection, explains that it's important to understand the difference between healthy striving and perfectionism.
 “Healthy striving is self-focused: "How can I improve?"
 Perfectionism is other-focused: "What will they think?”.
-And I think it's important to remember that we should improve in relation to ourselves on or own language, context and message.
-Not in relation to a pre-determined standard or have somebody else as reference of improvement goal/quality.
-This is not the same as be inspired by other creators and their works, because we all get inspiration from other creators, even unintended, in any way.
+And I think it's important to remember that we should improve in relation to ourselves in our own language, context and message.
+Not in relation to a predetermined standard or have somebody else as reference of improvement goal/quality.
+This is not the same as being inspired by other creators and their works, because we all get inspiration from other creators, even unintended, in any way.

 At the end, I don't want the viewers of my photos seeing themselves transported in the image by provoking anxieties.
-I want them to take the image as a memory or dream that inspire their feelings and contemplative own creative imagination.
-Or at least tell us what or who we are, or who I am.
+I want them to take the image as a memory or dream that inspires their feelings and contemplative own creative imagination.
+Or at least tell us what or who we are, or who I am